Adam4lexander/Spoke/README.md

 }
 ```

-The first pattern: _Scattered Resource Management_, is annoying, but manageable.
-The second pattern can be soul-crushing.
-Chaining event subscriptions gets complicated very quickly.
-Spoke makes it effortless.
+In Spoke, the entire subscription chain lives in one cohesive block.
+Setup and teardown are automatic.
+No missed unsubscribes.

-Both these patterns are manifestations of the same core shape.
-They are lifecycle windows.
-OnEnable/OnDisable is a window, and so is EnemyDetected/EnemyLost.
-With Spoke, you declare what behaviour should exist in a window, how the windows are nested, and how to clean up when the window ends.
-It's all expressed in one cohesive bundle, and it feels as simple as writing imperative code.
+---

-These problems prompted Spoke's creation, and I keep finding new and surprising ways to use it.
-Today, it powers everything in my game, from CPU-budgeted task management to procedural generation.
-For me, it's unlocked a way of programming I've always wanted — where I'm sculpting logic instead of fighting complexity.
-In simulation-heavy code, it makes a big difference.
+Both patterns are really the same thing, they're lifecycle windows.
+With Spoke, you declare what happens in a window, how windows nest, and how to clean up when they end.

 ---